Borden man charged with molestation

 JEFFERSONVILLE — A Borden man is facing felony charges after police say he sexually assaulted a child under 14 years old.

-Police say when they spoke to the victim, the child recounted playing video games with Drayden when the defendant turned off the lights and forced himself upon the child sexually.
+Police say when they spoke to the victim, the child recounted playing video games with Coker when the defendant turned off the lights and forced himself upon the child sexually.

 The victim told police of trying to fight off Coker and of screaming during the incident.
 At one point, someone knocked on the door and the child said Coker made them get dressed before opening it.